sabourke/pyrmsynth/README.md

 for masked data and slightly faster for full cube synthesis.

 Only the main `pyrmsynth` routine is modified. `pyrmsynth_lite` uses the same code to do the actual RM synthesis.
-The speed up is achived by optimising the memory access pattern.
+The speed-up is achived by optimising the memory access pattern.

 For development and testing the RM-Clean capability was removed.
 This